Entire home

 Okehampton

 Located in Okehampton, this cottage is in a rural area and on a river.
-Start Point Lighthouse and Lydford Castle & Saxon Town are local landmarks, and some of the area's activities can be experienced at Ashbury Golf Club and The Granite Way.
-Break out the clubs and hit the links on a nearby golf course, or seek out an adventure with hiking, ecotours and horse riding.
+Okehampton Castle and Castle Drogo are local landmarks, and some of the area's activities can be experienced at Ashbury Golf Club and Eastcott Vineyard.
+Break out the clubs and hit the links on a nearby golf course, or seek out an adventure with horse riding, hiking and cycling.

 Map